 For callback calls, the entry point IBCF in the interconnected network (i.e., the Service Provider network interconnected to the NG9-1-1 Emergency Services Network via the IP NNI) will perform normal border control functions, and once the message is validated, it will forward the SIP INVITE based on normal routing procedures.

-Also for callback calls, based on local policy, the entry point IBCF in the emergency caller’s home network may build and send a verificationRequest to the STI-VS, assuming the Ms reference point.
-Upon receiving a verificationResponse with a “verstatValue” parameter reflecting the verification status of the Identity header associated with calling identity, the IBCF will add this parameter to the verified identity in the SIP From header field or the SIP P-Asserted-Identity header field in the forwarded SIP request.
-The entry IBCF will also populate the ‘verstat’ value associated with the signed RPH/SIP Priority header in the forwarded SIP request, based on the associated verstatValue returned in the verificationResponse.
+Also for callback calls, based on local policy, the entry point IBCF in the emergency caller’s home network may build and send a verificationRequest to the STI-VS, via the Ms reference point.
+Upon receiving a verificationResponse with a “verstatValue” parameter reflecting the verification status of the Identity header associated with calling identity, the IBCF will add the “verstatValue” parameter to the verified identity in the SIP From header field or the SIP P-Asserted-Identity header field in the forwarded SIP request.
+The entry IBCF will also populate the ‘verstat’ value associated with the signed RPH/SIP Priority header in the forwarded SIP request, based on the associated “verstatValue” parameter returned in the verificationResponse.
 How the verification status of the Identity header associated with the signed RPH/SIP Priority header is populated in the outgoing SIP INVITE is for further study.

 Exit Point IBCF

 For an emergency (9-1-1) origination, the exit point IBCF in the Originating Service Provider network can interact with an STI-AS via the Ms reference point for the signing of caller identity and RPH information, if available in an incoming request.
 Specifically, the exit point IBCF sends an HTTP POST containing two signing requests over the Ms reference point to the STI-AS.
 The signingRequest associated with the caller identity will include an “attest” parameter that contains the attestation information and an “origid” populated based on local policy or received by the IBCF in Attestation-Info and Origination-Id headers, respectively, as well as other PASSporT information (i.e., “orig”, “dest”, and “iat”).
 The signingRequest associated with the RPH will include an “rph” claim as described in [IETF RFC 8443] that contains an “auth” key and assertion value of “esnet.1”, as described in draft-ietf-stir-rph-emergency-services-07 [Ref 7], along with the “orig”, “dest”, and “iat”.
 The exit IBCF will populate the assertion value in the signingRequest based on the RPH field in the received SIP INVITE.
 The exit point IBCF includes the signed Identity headers received in the HTTP signing responses in the outgoing request.
-The exit point IBCF must remove the ‘verstat’ from the From header or P-Asserted-Identity header prior to sending the SIP INVITE over the IP NNI to the Emergency Services Network.
+The exit point IBCF must remove the ‘verstat’, if any, from the From header or P-Asserted-Identity header prior to sending the SIP INVITE over the IP NNI to the Emergency Services Network.
 As described in Clause 5.4.1, the Originating Service Provider may, as an implementation option, determine what other information related to caller identity and RPH authentication will be forwarded to the interconnected network, based on the capabilities of the target Emergency Services Network.

 For an emergency (9-1-1) origination, the exit point IBCF in the NG9-1-1 Emergency Services Network shall use the Route header to determine where to forward the SIP INVITE (e.g., to the i3 PSAP).
 The IBCF shall pass all headers and message bodies unless passing of the parameters is prohibited by its role as a border gateway function.